SJbrou/sblog/about.md

 My fun facts<br>
 - I once biked to Paris and Rome
 - My nickname used to be "The Fridginator"
+-

 <br>

-This blog is open source.
+This blog is <a href="https://github.com/SJbrou/sblog">open source</a>.
 See an error?
-Please go ahead and propose a change. (here <-- under development :)
+Please go ahead and propose a change on <a href="https://github.com/SJbrou/sblog/issues">github issues</a> or <a href="mailto:sjbrou@gmail.com"> email.